tokhy1/WeatherApp/README.md

 ## Features

-- Location Tracking ( get the current locaton of the user, and the weather info changes automatically when the location changes ).
+- Location Tracking (get the current location of the user, and the weather info changes automatically when the location changes).
 - Modern UI design with Jetpack Compose.
-- Clean Code using Clean Architecture Pattern (MVI).
+- Clean Code using Clean Architecture Patterns (MVI & MVVM).
-- Can Get the all weather info for the remaining hours of the day.
+- Can Get the weather info for the remaining hours of the day.
 - get the current weather info for the current hour and represent it in simple user interface design & Accessibility.
-- Permisson check ( if you grant the location and internet permisson or not).
+- Permissions check (if you grant the location and internet permission or not).